fopnet/restful-backend/SOLUTION.md

 # Backend Developer Challenge
 This is a simple challenge to test your skills on building APIs.
-The ClickBus services use mainly Java and Springboot technologies.
-However, you can use any language and framework that you feel more confortable.

 # What to do
 Create a simple API to manage places (CRUD).
 This API should allow to: